Laminitis: Coronary grooving

+Deep digital flexor tenotomy

 Because the rotation of P3 is exacerbated by continued pull on the deep digital flexor tendon, one approach to therapy has been to cut this tendon, either in the cannon region (mid-metacarpus) or in the pastern region.
 Over a time period of 6 weeks, tenotomy is thought to allow P3 to realign with the ground surface.
 Critics claim that this technique is unsuccessful and invasive, with advocates making counter-arguments that it is often used in cases which are too far advanced for treatment to help.
 Tenotomy does risk subluxation of the distal interphalangeal joint (coffin joint), which may be avoided with the use of heel extensions on the shoe.
 Horses may return to work after the surgery.
 This treatment is often recommended for severe cases of laminitis, and requires proper trimming and shoeing to be successful.